alexanderjhoward/3kRGP_Variant_Calling/1_Reference_Genome/README.md

 ## Download the Nipponbare genome assembly and annotation

 First, we need to collect our reference genome and annotations.
+This script downloads both to the "Source" directory.

 ```{bash}
 bash Scripts/download_reference.sh